-The Company's Code of Conduct aims to maintain appropriate core Company values and objectives.
 The Company has advised each director, manager and employee that they must comply with the Code of Conduct.
+There are also processes in place to continually promote and communicate policies, including the Code, to employees.

-The Company's Code of Conduct covers issues such as delivering shareholder value, managing conflicts of interest, confidentiality, fair and honest dealings, workplace health and safety, equal opportunity and compliance with laws.
-The Code encourages reporting of unethical behaviour.
-The Company has a Whistleblower Policy and a confidential whistleblowing service which provides its staff with an avenue to report suspected unethical, illegal or improper behaviour.
+The Code encourages the reporting of unethical behaviour.
+The Company has a Whistleblower Policy and a confidential whistleblowing service which provides staff with an avenue to report suspected unethical, illegal or improper behaviour.